TCNCoalition/TCN/protocol.md

 possible real identies of their contacts, which revealed.
 As long as the users know which CENs are in the intersection, this can not be prevented.

+### Replay Attack
+An attacker collects CENs of others and rebroadcasts them, to impersonate another user during the gossip phase.
+If not mitigated, they can at most produce as many false positives as they could with an illegitimate reveal (i.e. they are not infected).
+Since in the above proposal, the validity period of a CEN will be known after a reveal, this attack can only be executed in a short timeframe.

 ## CEN sharing with Bluetooth Low Energy

 Applications following this protocol are based on iOS and Android applications